-While serving clients in the United States, Central and South America, and in Europe, LLF works on internet law and data protection, e-commerce and business law, intellectual property and technology law, digital media and advertising law, privacy and data security law, cloud management and data storage law, and computer abuse and deceptive practices law.
-In a nutshell, it provides businesses and individuals with litigation and general counsel services on best practices, policies, contracts, negotiations, litigation, advertising, digital media, technology, corporate, and intellectual property issues.
+The Lorenzo Law Firm practices internet law, data protection, eCommerce and business law, intellectual property and technology law, digital media and advertising law, privacy and data security law, cloud management and data storage law, and computer abuse and deceptive practices law.
+It is a multi-jurisdictional law firm serving entrepreneurs and businesses of all sizes.

-Its work has addressed, but it has not been limited to, photo copyright infringement; food grocery ecommerce; online gambling; advertising; SaaS contracts and licensing; software development agreements; online auctions; data protection violations; athlete image and branding; musical and artistic rights; website audit compliance; defamation and online defamation; breach of contracts; misappropriation of trade secrets; artistic copyright registry and protection; trademark registry and protection; deceptive business practices, computer use abuses, and violations of privacy.
+LLF’s work has delved into issues involving, photo copyright infringement; food grocery eCommerce; online gambling; advertising; SaaS contracts and licensing; software development agreements; online auctions; data protection violations; athlete image and branding; musical and artistic rights; website audit compliance; online defamation; breach of contracts; misappropriation of trade secrets; artistic copyright registry and protection; trademark registry and protection; deceptive business practices, computer use abuses, violations of privacy, and related necessary litigation.

-As we work to bring state, federal and international regulatory requirements to online businesses, advertising, and their transactions, we provide general counsel services on site documents, B2B contracts, B2C purchase-sell-delivery agreements, intellectual property use agreements, affiliate marketing agreements, and site development and maintenance agreements.
-We litigate against deceptive practices, fraudulent marketing, breach of franchise sales and marketing agreements, and against interferences with business relations.
+As LLF works on client eCommerce & business law requirements in their day-to-day activities, it counsels them on regulatory requirements to their online businesses, advertising, and their transactions.
+LLF provides general counsel services addressing client site documents, B2B contracts, B2C purchase-sell-delivery agreements, intellectual property use agreements, affiliate marketing agreements, and site development and maintenance agreements.
+We also litigate a variety of matters related to deceptive practices, fraudulent marketing, breach of franchise sales and marketing agreements, and against interference with business relations.

-We address and litigate on behalf of our clients’ online intellectual property concerns, i.e., online trademark infringement; online copyright infringement; trade secrets misappropriate; breach of confidentiality agreements – nondisclosure agreements; cybersquatting, domain name infringements, reverse domain name hijacking and brand infringement.
+LLF also litigates many issues, for instance, online intellectual property concerns, i.e., online trademark infringement; online copyright infringement; trade secrets misappropriate; technology development agreements, software agreements, cloud storage agreements, breach of confidentiality agreements – nondisclosure agreements; cyber-squatting, domain name infringements, reverse domain name hijacking and brand infringement.

 - Trademark Clearance Searches